-Veronesi is the only Italian operator able to produce Veronesi is the Italian leader with a share of over 22% and the most important player on the free market.
+Veronesi is the Italian leader with a share of over 22% and the most important player on the free market.
 We are also 6th in Europe and 36th in the world.
 75% of the feed is dedicated to animals in the supply chain, 25% is sold on the free market.